This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-You could use any cake recipe you want.
+You could use any cake recipe you want when you make this Red Velvet Popcorn (though it wouldn’t be red velvet at that point!).
 This is also a great way to use up any cake that you might have leftover from a birthday party.
 It is a messy (but tasty) way to eat cake, so make sure you have plenty of napkins on hand.

 Also try my crazy-good crab boil popcorn.